chadbrewbaker/CompilingOnAWSLambda/README.md

 * Files like system headers may be available on build nodes and do not require network transfer
 * Use forward declares of types instead of includes to minimize duplicate compliation
 * Pre-process files from text to binary in-memory format
+* Use mutual informaton of dependinces for file compression [Vitanyi 2003](https://arxiv.org/abs/cs/0312044)

 The process:
 * Intercept/log calls to compiler and linker